-The kit guide provides information on selecting the right kit for your team (page 15).
-Along with this, we have included a list of tools (page 41) that may be necessary or beneficial for your team to purchase.
+The kit guide provides information on selecting the right kit for your team (page 16).
+Along with this, we have included a list of tools (page 46) that may be necessary or beneficial for your team to purchase.
 The building guides for drivetrain, linear extension, and intake go over the different routes teams can take, as well as providing advice on which to choose.
-However, we want your team to have the full learning experience, so we don't provide specific instructions for building mechanisms.
+However, our personal experience is that trial and error through designing your own robot is the best teacher.
+We want your team to have the full learning experience, so we don't provide specific instructions for building mechanisms.
+Instead we have provided general and specific recommendations and best practices to follow.

 Here's an overview of how FTC works.
 Each season, Game Manual 1 (GM1) will be updated sometime in the summer.
 GM1 contains the general rules of FTC, competition and advancement, as well as hardware and software restrictions.
 Game Manual 2 (GM2) is released on kickoff day.
-It provides details about the specific game that your team will be participating in this year.
-Every year, teams are required to build a robot according to rules in GM1 and document what they have done in an Engineering Notebook.
+It provides the game rules about the specific game that your team will be participating in this year, such as how to score points, what autonomous should do, penalties, etc. Every year, teams are required to build a robot following restrictions in GM1 and document what they have done in an Engineering Notebook.
+The Engineering Notebook describes your team's journey through the engineering design process in an organized and cohesive way.
+GM0's focus is currently not about the Engineering Notebook, although there are other great resources out there on that particular subject.
 Each team will have at least one chance to compete, either at Qualifier Events or League Meets.
 At Qualifier tournaments, every team will play 5 to 6 matches.
 The top 4 teams are captains and form four alliances of three teams each.
-More information on the selection process are in GM1.
-The top teams will advance to the next level, generally the State or Regional Championship.
-Leagues are different, having a few meets where teams participate in matches.
-At the end, the top teams from the League Championship will also advance to the State or Regional Competition.
+As for League Meets, the meet process varies greatly among regions, but generally teams will compete at low-stress League Meets, and have a culminating Leage Championship.
+More information on the selection process is in GM1.
+The top teams in both events will advance to the next level, generally the State or Regional Championship.